feliperx/predict-price-property/README.md

-## Learning Data Science with Python
+## :book: Learning Data Science with Python

 ### About:
 Application to predict the sale price of a property .